Bramley's Seedling apple trees

 A particular characteristic of Bramley is that it tends not to produce side-shoots when it is young, and a 1-year Bramley tree will often resemble a stick with no side-shoots at all.
 Cutting the stem back after planting will help, but do not worry if your new Bramley tree takes a year or two to start looking like a tree.

 As a triploid variety, Bramley's Seedling is not able to pollinate other apple varieties, but ironically it has attractive and prolific pink-flushed blossom.
-The fruit ripens late in the season, and stores very well.

 We also offer an alternative selection known as Bramley 20 which is about 20% less vigourous than Bramley's Seedling, and therefore produces a smaller tree which is better suited for smaller gardens.
 The apples are the same size.